It’s hard to tell Nature Sacred’s story without talking about Kitty and Tom Stoner. Let’s start here.

 Not just any green space.

 The Stoners’ vision was to offer a framework that communities can easily adopt and make their own, versus a top-down kind of approach.
-Open Spaces, Sacred Places—what we now call Sacred Places—are intended for mindful reflection: to serve as a kind of healing poultice to help people heal and find balance.
+Open Spaces, Sacred Places—what we now call Sacred Places—are intended for mindful reflection: to serve as a kind of healing poultice for people to regain balance.
 An antidote to stress.
 Finally, these spaces needed to be open to all—and nearby, within walking distance of the community served.
 (Learn about our unique design here.)

 The model was in place, the science was there to support it, and the TKF Foundation was formed in 1996.
 They got busy.

 The first Sacred Place was created in the first year, then came a few more.
 Kitty and Tom were awed by the impact these small Sacred Places were having.
 Countless stories surfaced via the free, waterproof journals offered at each site—open letters of gratitude and healing.
 Communities coalescing.
-People reconnecting with themselves and each other.
-Strengthening.
-Finding pride and hope.
+People reconnecting with themselves and each other—and finding strength, pride and hope.

 The couple knew they were onto something good.
 And the concept began to replicate, expanding into more communities and cities.